Rim-El-Ballouli/self-driving-car-simulators/README.md

-# A survey of Virtual Open-source Self-driving Car Simulators
+# A Survey of Virtual Open-source Self-driving Car Simulators

 This repository aims to list 13 open-source virtual self-driving car simulators and provide a detailed comparison between them available in the excel sheet provided.